KateJohnson/STAT545-hw-Johnson-Kate/hw05-Factors/Factor_figure_management.md

     ## 5   Oceania  2002   7497.953
     ## 6   Oceania  2007   9250.358

-As you can see, the data is order according the factor order for continent that I specified (starts with Asia, ends with Oceania.
+As you can see, the data is ordered according the factor order for continent that I specified (starts with Asia, ends with Oceania.

 Now, I'll export this data, but I want to preserve my hard-earned factor order.